 The Business of Writing

 - The Business of Being a Writer by Jane Freidman – As I wrote in my review of this book, if I was teaching creative writing again, this would be a required textbook.
 If you think being a writer is just about writing the book, think again.
 Any writer should thoroughly know the business before trying to sell or self-publish their book.
 To not know the business means you could be taken advantage of.

 - How to Write a Book Proposal by Michael Larsen. – One of the best books on how to write a book proposal.
 This book has been updated since its first release.

 - Negotiating a Book Contract by Mark L. Levine – written by an attorney, this a “guide for authors, agents, and lawyers” regarding contracts, rights, copyrights, revisions, options, sales, clauses, and so forth.
 A small book, but an important one.

 - Guerrilla Marketing for Writers: 1000 Weapons for Selling Your Work by Jay Conrad Levinson, Rick Frishman & Michael Larsen – I don’t keep many marketing books on my shelf, but this book is one of them.
 So many ideas, so little time.

 - Sell Your Book Like Wildfire: The Writer’s Guide to Marketing & Publicity by Rob Eagar – This book has become a favorite go-to book, particularly regarding online marketing.

-- Writing for Publication: Road to Academic Advancement by Kenneth T. Henson – A great book from finding topics, organizing and deadlines, avoiding errors, communicating with editors, and more.
-An easy to read and easy to understand text.
+- Writing for Publication: Road to Academic Advancement by Kenneth T. Henson – A great book for finding topics, organizing and deadlines, avoiding errors, communicating with editors, and more.
+An easy-to-read and easy-to-understand text.
 While for academics, it’s not written in that typical dense academic style.